VW and Daimler at loggerheads over boardroom defection

 The tussle is not the first time that executive moves between domestic carmaking rivals have proved sensitive.

-The appointment of Carlos Tavares as PSA Peugeot Citroen's (PEUP.PA) CEO-in-waiting raised French eyebrows even after three months had elapsed since his resignation as Carlos Ghosn's second-in-command at Renault (RENA.PA).
+The appointment of Carlos Tavares as PSA Peugeot Citroen's CEO-in-waiting raised French eyebrows even after three months had elapsed since his resignation as Carlos Ghosn's second-in-command at Renault.